course-details-portlet

 • Human-centered design for safety and usability

-• Prototyping and evaluating user interfaces for autonomous operations
+• Prototyping and evaluating user interfaces

-• Understanding and designing for workload, situational awareness, and user needs.
+• Understanding and designing for workload, situational awareness, and user needs

 Learning outcome

-Upon completing the course, participants will be able to:
+Upon completion of the course, the candidate will be able to:

 Knowledge: